 \subsection{Baselines}

 Our goal in the sparse-point regime is to compare architectural designs under matched capacity.
 Canonical point cloud classification models are typically instantiated with 1024--2048 input points and tens of output classes (e.g., ModelNet40), resulting in multi-million-parameter models.
-In contrast, our setting operates on only a small number of points per object and classes, so directly reusing those standard configurations would introduce far more parameters per point than the data can support, obscuring the effect of the architectural design rather than the raw capacity.
+In contrast, our setting operates on only a small number of points per object and a small number of classes, so directly reusing those standard configurations would introduce far more parameters per point than the data can support, obscuring the effect of the architectural design rather than the raw capacity.
 We therefore define two parameter budgets, Light ($\sim$1.5K parameters) and Mid ($\sim$7K), and instantiate both our HyQuRP models and all baselines at these levels so that performance differences primarily reflect architectural choices rather than raw capacity.

-Within this capacity-matched setting, we compare the HyQuRP against the following model families: a plain MLP, Set-MLP (our classical ablation: quantum modules removed, classical pipeline unchanged), PointNet~\citep{qi2017pointnet}, DGCNN~\citep{wang2019dynamic}, PointMLP~\citep{ma2022rethinking}, PointTransformer~\citep{zhao2021point}, PointMamba~\citep{liang2024pointmamba}, Mamba3D~\cite{han2024mamba3d} and RP-EQGNN~\citep{liu2025rpeqgnn}.
-For each baseline, we preserve its canonical building blocks and heads while systematically reducing depth/width until it fits the Light/Mid budgets.
-Internal resampling layers are also dropped, since they would reduce the point set too aggressively under our point budget.
-In neighborhood-based models, we form small local groups by choosing a small $k$ (the number of nearest neighbors) commensurate with $N$.
+Within this capacity-matched setting, we compare HyQuRP against the following model families: a plain MLP, Set-MLP (our classical ablation: quantum modules removed, classical pipeline unchanged), PointNet~\citep{qi2017pointnet}, Tensor Field Network (TFN)~\cite{thomas2018tensor}, DGCNN~\citep{wang2019dynamic}, VN-PointNet~\cite{deng2021vector}, PointTransformer (Point TF)~\citep{zhao2021point}, PointMLP~\citep{ma2022rethinking}, PointMamba~\citep{liang2024pointmamba}, Mamba3D~\cite{han2024mamba3d} and RP-EQGNN~\citep{liu2025rpeqgnn}.
+The selected baselines span a broad spectrum, ranging from simple baselines to SOTA models, and from symmetry-agnostic designs to strongly symmetry-aware ones.
+For each baseline, we preserve its canonical building blocks and heads while systematically reducing depth/width, with only minimal adjustments required by the sparse-point regime, until it fits the Light/Mid budgets.

 We refer to Appendix~\ref{app:baseline_arch} for full architectural details of the baselines, including the original designs and our implementation differences.